 Will I get a bill or reminder

 A letter may be sent to your Spanish address.
-It is usually sent recorded delivery,‘certificado’, therefore if you are not there to receive it, then the letter will be returned and a notification will be placed on the BOE (Boletín Official del Estado).
+It is usually sent recorded delivery, ‘certificado’, therefore if you are not there to receive it, the letter will be returned and a notification will be placed on the BOE (Boletín Official del Estado).
 You are then considered to have been informed.
-Failing to respond to the notification is what leads to steps being taken to recover the debt which often result in embargoes on bank accounts and the property.
+Failing to respond to the notification is what leads to steps being taken to recover the debt, ultimately resulting in embargoes on bank accounts and the property.